aidotse/flib/README.md

 ```

 ### degree.csv
-The degree.csv file defines the structure of the transaction network.
+The degree.csv file defines the structure of the transaction network and can be automatically generated by the script generate_scalefree.py.
 It has the following columns:
 * **count**: (int) The number of nodes, aka accounts.
 * **In-degree**: (int) The in-degree of the nodes.
 * **Out-degree**: (int) The out-degree of the nodes.

-The graph needs to be complet, i.e. the sum of the in-degree and out-degree of all nodes needs to be equal.
+The graph needs to be complete, i.e. the sum of the in-degree and out-degree of all nodes needs to be equal.
 Further, the total count needs to be equal to the number of accounts in the accounts.csv file.
 Below is an example for a graph with 1000 nodes.
 ```
 count,In-degree,Out-degree
 512,10,10